 The aggregator takes a cut of the commission that they receive from the lender before they pass it on to the broker.

-The broker can also leverage the negotiating power that the aggregator has in order to access special interest discounts and other deals that are not generally available to independent brokers or the general public.
+The broker can also leverage the negotiating power that the aggregator has in order to access special interest discounts not generally available to independent brokers or the general public.

 There is strength in numbers and you see the benefits!

 The aggregator cut will vary from aggregator to aggregator the same way that upfront and trail commissions vary between lenders.
 It can be anywhere between 5% to 50%.

 Will I ever have to pay for a mortgage broker directly?